Limited-Time Offer | 25% Off Dedicated Servers*Shop Now

 Features include a single-tenant environment, making it more powerful than a regular virtual machine.

-And if your needs require a robust, scalable, highly available cloud infrastructure, Liquid Web offers our Managed Private Cloud powered by VMware and NetApp as the right solution.
-With our built-in cloud hypervisor technology, the only limitation to the number of VMs you can deploy is the resources you have available.
+And if your needs require a robust, scalable, highly available cloud infrastructure, Liquid Web offers Private Cloud Powered by VMware as the right solution.
+With our built-in cloud hypervisor technology, your available resources are the only limitation to the number of virtual machines (VMs)you can deploy.
 Contact our sales team to set up your solution today.

 Latest Articles